 Method #3: Manual Chromebook VPN Setup

-If you can’t install Android apps and you prefer not to use a Chrome extension (or you still want to encrypt the entire internet connection for your Chromebook), the next best option is the manual setup.
+If you can’t install Android apps and you prefer not to use a Chrome extension (or you still want to encrypt the entire internet connection for your Chromebook), the next best option is the manual setup, even though Google Chrome does not have a built-in VPN feature.

 With a manual setup, you can create a system-wide connection using either the OpenVPN or L2TP protocol.